• Play the sound file

 The cover of the current issue shows a white keyboard with a mirror for a computer screen where buyers can see their reflection.
-The editors said they were fgoing to make Ahmadinejad, the poison dwarf of Teheran, Man of the Year; but it just didn't feel right, Li'l Squinty not having actually done anything much but rant and rave.
+The editors said they were going to make Ahmadinejad, the Poison Dwarf of Teheran, Man of the Year; but it just didn't feel right, Li'l Squinty not having actually done anything much but rant and rave.

 Well, I'd rather see the reflection of myself in Time's cover than a picture of the Mad Midget.
 At least both my eyeballs point in the same direction.

 Time's decision has come in for much mockery here on NRO; and for sure, no conservative has any reason to love Time, with its relentlessly left-liberal editorial line.

 I'm going to give them two cheers for this one, though.
 It's high time we of the great unwashed masses got a little recognition.

 Miss USA 2006.
 She was crowned back in April at the Miss USA Pageant,

 which is owned by the Trump organization.